 Explore the North Georgia Mountains

 Blue Ridge showcases some of nature's most beautiful sights, and they're just waiting for you to come see.
 From the breathtaking Blue Ridge Mountains to the Chattahoochee National Forest, Blue Ridge is truly a nature-lover's paradise.
 Hike the famous Benton-MacKaye Trail, or trek out to see stunning waterfalls.
-(Our favorites are Long Creek Falls and Fall Branch Falls!)
+(One of our nearby favorites is Fall Branch Falls!)
 Anywhere you turn, you'll see breathtaking North Georgia mountain beauty.

 3. Shop Till You Drop in Blue Ridge, GA